 Rimowa's grooved suitcases are nothing short of iconic; it's no wonder the brand has built a following of loyal A-list clientele.
 Not only are its cases made to look good, they're made to be used — really used.
 They're water-resistant, secure, and so very strong for how lightweight they are.
 And all of the dents, scars, and stickers you may pick up will only add character, telling micro-stories of the places you've been.

 To buy: nordstrom.com, $1,150

 Most Durable Carry-on: Tumi Latitude International Carry-on

-This carry-on by Tumi is the perfect example that a suitcase doesn't need tosacrifice style for durability.
-Part of the brand's lightweight Latitude collection, it's built to stand up to hundreds of trips, with a new, reinforced wheel system, bumpers to guard common impact zones, a sturdy telescoping handle made of aircraft-grade aluminum, and a specially woven material that's designed to flex and bend on contact, protecting whatever's inside.
+This carry-on by Tumi is the perfect example of a suitcase that doesn't need to sacrifice style for durability.
+Part of the brand's lightweight Latitude collection, it's built to stand up to hundreds of trips, with a reinforced wheel system, bumpers to guard common impact zones, a sturdy telescoping handle made of aircraft-grade aluminum, and a specially woven material that's designed to flex and bend on contact, protecting whatever's inside.

 To buy: tumi.com, $750

 Best Wheeled Duffel Carry-on: eBags TLS Mother Lode Mini 21-inch Wheeled Carry-on Duffel